6th Meeting of the Steering Committee

 The meeting was convened and the IAWN concurred on the agenda items.
 An addition from ESA regarding a discussion of physical properties and computation of magnitudes was added to the agenda.
 Introductions were made in the conference room and online for those attending remotely.

-As NASA's Planetary Defense Officer made welcoming remarks, a small (~3 meters in size) newly discovered asteroid, 2018 UA was discovered (and would pass within a couple Earth radii midway through the day).
+As NASA's Planetary Defense Officer made welcoming remarks, a small (~3 meters in size) newly discovered asteroid, 2018 UA was discovered (and would pass within a couple Earth radii midway through the day).- Attendance

 ESA's Conference on NEOs and Orbital Debris, 22-24 January 2019, at ESOC, Darmstadt, Germany.